Migrating from ngx-formly to ng-forge

 Cross-field validation

-Formly puts cross-field validators on the parent fieldGroup. ng-forge does the same with a group field, but most users find Zod's .refine() / .superRefine() cleaner for this case:
+Formly puts cross-field validators on the parent fieldGroup. ng-forge group fields do not accept validators; the idiomatic port is Zod's .refine() / .superRefine() attached via standardSchema:

 import { z } from 'zod';